 Are you vegan, vegetarian, flexitarian, lowering your animal food intake, or just curious?
 Since you’re visiting this site, chances are you want a fair, sustainable (and tasty!) world.
 We’re with you, and our way of contributing to that future is by making vegan and vegetarian products widespread and easily recognisable.

-- V-Label, an internationally recognized seal of quality for products that are vegetarian or vegan and have passed thorough checks and inspections, is your ally in making your life more plant-based, one informed purchase at a time.
+V-Label, an internationally recognized seal for products that are vegetarian or vegan and have passed thorough checks, is your ally in making your life more plant-based, one informed purchase at a time.

 What do we stand for?

-When you buy a product or a service provided by V-Label, you can rely that:
+When you buy a product or a service provided by V-Label, you can be sure that that:

-- All stages of production, processing and distribution needs to be designed in a way that there are no unintended traces (or less than 0.1%) of non-vegan or non-vegetarian substances in the final product are reduced to a minimum
+- All stages of production needs to be designed in a way that unintended traces of non-vegan or non-vegetarian substances in the final product are reduced to a minimum

-- Testing of any kind on animals must not be or have been carried out for the final product as well as for individual ingredients, auxiliaries and other substances used for processing in relation to the product.
+- Testing of any kind on animals must not be or have been carried out for the final product as well as for individual ingredients, auxiliaries and other substances used for processing if developed for the final product.

-- Last, but certainly not least, the income from licence fees is mainly used to finance NGOs projects fighting for animal justice, environmental protection, and health.
+- Last, but certainly not least, the income from licence fees is mainly used to finance NGOs and projects striving for animal welfare, better health for people and the planet.